Islamic University of Technology: History

-The 22nd ICFM held in Casablanca, Morocco on 10–11 December 1994 renamed the ICTVTR as Islamic Institute of Technology (IIT).
-IIT was formally inaugurated by Begum Khaleda Zia, prime minister of Bangladesh on 21 September 1995.
-The 28th ICFM held in Bamako, Republic of Mali on 25–29 June 2001 commended the efforts of IIT and decided to rename the IIT as Islamic University of Technology (IUT).
-IUT was formally inaugurated by Begum Khaleda Zia, prime minister of Bangladesh on 29 November 2001.
+The 22nd ICFM, held in Casablanca, Morocco, on 10–11 December 1994, renamed the ICTVTR as the Islamic Institute of Technology (IIT).
+IIT was formally inaugurated by Begum Khaleda Zia, prime minister of Bangladesh, on 21 September 1995.
+The 28th ICFM, held in Bamako, Mali, on 25–29 June 2001, commended the efforts of IIT and decided to rename the IIT as Islamic University of Technology (IUT).
+IUT was formally inaugurated by Begum Khaleda Zia, prime minister of Bangladesh, on 29 November 2001.

-Over the past three decades IUT has expanded with the construction of new academic buildings, halls of residence, and student facilities.
+Over the past three, decades IUT has expanded with the construction of new academic buildings, halls of residence, and student facilities.

 The university started offering regular courses from December 1986 and completed 36 academic years in 2023.